Henry Alsberg: Travels in Russia

-In September 1919, Alsberg arrived at Kamianets-Podilskyi which was being fought over by the Bolsheviks, the White Army, and the Ukrainian Independence Movement.
-He then went to Odessa and on to Kiev with Allied military officers, where he reported on the pogroms, the terrorism by the Cossacks, and the atrocities of the Bolsheviks.
+In September 1919, Alsberg arrived at Kamianets-Podilskyi, which was being fought over by the Bolsheviks, the White Army, and the Ukrainian Independence Movement.
+He went to Odessa and on to Kiev with Allied military officers, where he reported on the pogroms, the terrorism by the Cossacks, and the atrocities of the Bolsheviks.

 In January 1920, Alsberg traveled north, intending to make his way to Moscow; "a believer in the utopia promised by a classless society, [he] wanted to witness and write about those ideals made manifest".
 After weeks trying to get into Soviet Russia, he finally succeeded in May.
-In August, he accompanied Emma Goldman and Alexander Berkman (both of whom had been deported to Russia from America the previous year) on a six-week expedition to collect historic materials for the Museum of the Revolution.
-Their accommodations and treatment by the Soviets were luxurious and opulent, but Alsberg was able to get away from the controlled tours to see the disparity between what they were being told and the actual conditions of the general public.
+In August, he accompanied Emma Goldman and Alexander Berkman (both of whom had been deported to Russia from the United States the previous year) on a six-week expedition to collect historic materials for the Museum of the Revolution.
+Their accommodations and treatment by the Soviets were luxurious and opulent, but Alsberg was able to get away from the controlled tours to see the disparity between what they were being told and the conditions of the general public.
 He conceded that "Russia has not now a democratic form of government in any sense of the word", but was still swayed by the framework of the "necessity of extreme measures in order to save the revolution", comparing it to U.S. actions during war when the government found "habeas corpus, free speech, and such-like refinements...superfluous".
 In Poltava, Ukraine, Emma Goldman acted as interpreter for Alsberg while he interviewed local Soviet officials.
 In Goldman's autobiography, she noted that Alsberg was particularly affected by the stories that the townspeople in Fastov told them of the pogroms.

-For his travels with Goldman and Berkman, Alsberg had obtained written permission from the Foreign Office's Cheka and from a high-ranking Soviet official to travel on the expedition, but did not get a special visa from the local Moscow Cheka.
+For his travels with Goldman and Berkman, Alsberg had obtained written permission from the Soviet Union Foreign Office's Cheka and from a high-ranking Soviet official to travel on the expedition, but did not get a special visa from the local Moscow Cheka.
 The Foreign Office assured him the Moscow Cheka visa was not needed.
-During their travels, orders were sent out to arrest Alsberg for travelling in Russia without having obtained permission from the Moscow Cheka and he was taken into custody in Zhmerynka.
+But during their travels, orders were sent out to arrest Alsberg for travelling in Russia without having obtained permission from the Moscow Cheka, and he was taken into custody in Zhmerynka.
 Alsberg managed to get the police agent who escorted him to Moscow drunk on the trip.
 Arriving at the police station in Moscow carrying the agent, Alsberg set the unconscious body on the desk and said, "Here is the man you sent out to find me."